quubble/VedicMaths/README.md

 # VedicMathsTutorial

-NOTE:This is not my project.
+NOTE: This is not my project.

 Vedic Maths Tutorial: Android App to provide Vedic Mathematics Tutorial to people.